mbarron62/Fixes-from-the-Fallout-76-Fallout/README.md

 What type of box testing is this - White Box Testing

-What type of testing should have be used to identify this bug
+What type of testing should have be used to identify this bug - Conformance Testing - Conformance Testing produces tests for quality factors such as portability, interoperability, and/or compatibility a standard defines

 List the steps you would use to identify and test this particular bug